 Vortex® Jet Heating System

 The effective thermal conductivity in a strip coil is much lower in the radial direction than in the axial direction, therefore, the most effective way of heating the coil is through the edges of the coil layers.
-The difference between the thermal conductivity for the two directions is caused by the heat-insulating effect of the gas and milling of oil layers in the coil between the coil layers.
-The Vortex Airflow Jet Heating System incorporates arrays of round-nozzle jets, pointing at multiple angles, which generate a spiral vortex motion of air that results in high heat transfer without producing hot spots in the coil.
-The high-volume flow of this nozzle system in conjunction with a unique semi-axial or centrifugal fan design allows the coil to be heated more uniformly by a larger mass of atmosphere.
+The difference between the thermal conductivity for the two directions is caused by the heat-insulating effect of the gas between the coil layers.
+Also, winding force of the coil plays crucial role in the process.
+The Vortex Jet Airflow Heating System incorporates arrays of round-nozzle jets, pointing at multiple angles, which generate a spiral vortex motion of the air or the protective Nitrogen atmosphere, that results in high heat transfer without generating hot spots in the coil.
+The high-volume flow of this nozzle system in conjunction with a unique air or atmosphere distribution, system and centrifugal fan design allows the coil to be heated more uniformly by a high speed atmosphere.

-Analysis of infrared pictures, shows that a more uniform surface temperature can be achieved by using the new Vortex Airflow Jet Heating System.
+Analysis of infrared pictures shows, that a more uniform surface temperature can be achieved by using the Vortex Jet Airflow Heating System.
 The coil surface temperature uniformity profiles present an overview of temperature uniformity for the entire heat up cycle.
-These profiles demonstrate that a better surface uniformity is achieved using the vortex nozzle system thanks to this, the load surface is “washed” by the atmosphere and not locally over heat.
+These profiles demonstrate that a better surface uniformity is achieved using the vortex nozzle system thanks to this, the load surface is “washed” by the atmosphere and not locally over heated.
 Vortex system allows for faster load heating thanks to better heat transfer coefficient up to 150 W/m2K in relation to approx. 110 W/m2K for the standard straight nozzle system.

 From a metallurgical point of view, the important process parameters are the final batch processing temperature and the soaking time which define the process of recrystallization annealing and must be met precisely.
 As such, the SeCoilTM automatic regulation and control system has two main tasks: to maintain, for the longest time possible, an adequate air-to-work (head) temperature to minimize heating time and after reaching the load temperature setpoint, to reduce the head temperature to avoid any overshot of the load setpoint.